elastic/ecctl/docs/ecctl_platform_constructor_resync.md

 Resynchronizes the search index and cache for the selected constructor or all (Available for ECE only)

-### Synopsis

-Resynchronizes the search index and cache for the selected constructor or all (Available for ECE only)

 ```
 ecctl platform constructor resync {<constructor id> | --all} [flags]
 ```